 H5-seropositive apex predators were detected as early as the 23rd of October 2023 (i.e., before the first confirmed case in the Falklands; Figure 1b) – this seropositive striated caracara was sampled on New Island, where the first locally confirmed case was detected in January 2024.

 To gain further insights on individuals’ timing of exposure to HPAI H5Nx and other AIVs, we investigated H5 and AIV serostatuses of marked birds.
-In total, 32 marked individuals were recaptured (west of the archipelago, Figure 1a).
+In total, 32 marked individuals were recaptured on islands west of the archipelago (Figure 1a).
 Among the individuals recaptured in 2023/2024, seroconversion was observed in 7 individuals for AIVs and 8 individuals for H5 (Figure 6).
 On Steeple Jason, 5/5 recaptured skuas seroconverted between 2022/2023 and 2023/2024.
 On New Island, 2/8 skuas seroconverted: one between December 2022 and December 2023, and one between November and December 2023.

-Only 11/285 chicks were seropositive for H5: the symptomatic gentoo penguin from Sealion Island, 9 striated caracaras from Steeple Jason, where an H5N1 HPAI outbreak was affecting albatrosses, and one skua from New Island where other skua chicks have tested positive for HPAI H5N1 by PCR.
+Complementary information on timing was provided by detecting 11/285 chicks seropositive for H5: the symptomatic gentoo penguin from Sealion Island, 9 striated caracaras from Steeple Jason, where an H5N1 HPAI outbreak was affecting albatrosses, and one skua from New Island where other skua chicks have tested positive for HPAI H5N1 by PCR.
 All those chicks were at least one month old.
-AIV seroprevalence in chicks was higher with 27/285 seropositive chicks.
+General AIV seroprevalence in chicks was higher with 27/285 seropositive chicks.
 In addition to gentoo penguins, striated caracaras and skuas, this included albatrosses, rockhopper penguins and giant petrels.